ungoldman/eternal-recurrence/README.md

-Justice is a way of life

-It is always there to guide us
+There is no greater good than idealism
+It is the wellspring of all that is great
+In it we find the courage to hope

-And show us the path to take
+And the strength to make our dreams real

-When we falter, it is there to catch us

-And help us back on our feet
+It is the noblest of all things
+To strive for something better

-So that we can continue on our journey
+To know that we can be better

- Justice is always fair

-And it never takes sides
+And to never give up on that hope

-It is always there to see us through
+It is the fire that burns within us

-And help us make the right choices

-So that we can live a life of harmony
+The desire to make a difference
+To make the world a better place
+For all who live in it

+It is the highest of all ambitions
+To make our ideals a reality
+And in doing so, to make ourselves better
+For having striven for something more